-• The possibility for transfer to another facility could occur for medical reasons, continuity of treatment, or for your welfare or that of other patients.
-Prior to transfer, either you or your legal representative will receive complete information, an explanation concerning the needs for, and alternatives to, such a transfer.
-The facility to which you are to be transferred must first have accepted you for transfer.
+21. The possibility for transfer to another facility could occur for medical reasons, continuity of treatment, or for your welfare or the welfare of other patients.
+Prior to transfer, either you or your legal representative will receive complete information, including an explanation of the needs for, and alternatives to, such a transfer.
+The facility to which you are to be transferred must agree to the transfer.

-• You have the right to expect information regarding your continuing healthcare needs and the means for meeting them.
+22. You have the right to expect information regarding your continuing healthcare needs and the means for meeting them.

-You have the right to examine, and receive, an explanation of any charges related to your care.
+23. You have the right to examine, and receive, an explanation of any charges related to your care.

-• You have the right to full information and counseling on the availability of financial aid for health care.
+24. You have the right to full information and counseling on the availability of financial aid for health care.

-• You are encouraged to share any grievances or suggestions about hospital policies and services with a member of the staff or administration, with an agency or regulatory body with jurisdiction over the hospital or through a representative of your choice, without restraint, interference or reprisal.
+25. You are encouraged to share any grievances or suggestions about hospital policies and services with a member of the staff or administration, with an agency or regulatory body with jurisdiction over the hospital or through a representative of your choice, without restraint, interference or reprisal.

-• You have the right to have your concerns addressed in a timely fashion.
+26. You have the right to have your concerns addressed in a timely fashion.

-• You have the right to formulate advance directives or to appoint a surrogate to make healthcare decisions on your behalf.
+27. You have the right to formulate an advance directive or to appoint a surrogate to make healthcare decisions on your behalf.
 This hospital and its healthcare professionals will honor these decisions within the limits of the law and this organization's mission, values and philosophy.

-• You have, or your surrogate has the right, in conjunction with your physician, to withhold or withdraw treatment, within the limits of the law and this organization's mission, values and philosophy, and to be informed of the medical consequences of such actions.
+28. You or your surrogate have the right, in conjunction with your physician, to withhold or withdraw treatment, within the limits of the law and this organization's mission, values and philosophy, and to be informed of the medical consequences of such actions.

-• You have the right to have a family member or a representative and your own physician promptly notified of your admission to the hospital or to refuse to have family members participate in your care.
+29. You have the right to have a family member or a representative and your own physician promptly notified of your admission to the hospital.
+Patients may also refuse to have family members participate in their care.

-• You have the right to receive care in a safe setting, free from all forms of abuse and harassment.
+30. You have the right to receive care in a safe setting, free from all forms of abuse and harassment.

-• You have the right to express your pain and have that expression accepted and respected as the most reliable indicator of pain, to have your pain assessed systematically and thoroughly, to have your pain managed according to the most currently accepted guidelines, to receive a prompt response to unrelieved pain, and to be informed and involved in all decisions regarding all aspects of your pain care.
+31. You have the right to express the sensation of pain and have that expression accepted and respected as the most reliable indicator of pain.
+Your pain should be assessed systematically and thoroughly, and you should expect to have your pain managed according to the most currently accepted guidelines, to receive a prompt response to unrelieved pain.
+You be informed and involved in all decisions regarding all aspects of pain management.